uphpu/uphpu-website/source/_meetings/2014-09-18-september-meeting.md

 status: publish
 published: true
 title: 'PHP 5.6: New and Deprecated Features'
-presenter:
+presenter: 'Mark Niebergall'
 date: '2014-09-18 19:00:00'
 summary: |
     With PHP 5.6 there are some great new features.
 We'll go over some of these features and how to use them.
-This includes variadic functions, constant scalar expressions, exponentiation, splat operator, use const/function, php input, phpdbg, and more.
 We will also cover deprecated features in PHP 5.6.
-Want to get involved with upcoming release?
-I'll show you how you can 'make_test' to start helping out.
+We'll even cover how to help out with the upcoming release.
 categories:
   - Presentations
 tags: